-There are countless ways to get resources that can help you boost your business at the start.
-We highlight 3 common ways:
+There are countless ways to get resources that can help you boost your business from the get-go.
+We explain 3 common ways:

-- Apply for a subsidy for small businesses.
-This can be a difficult process, but it does not cost you any equity.
-Of course you can claim the start-up allowance and the self-employed person's allowance, but it never hurts to do research into subsidies.
+- Apply for a small business grant.
+This can be a difficult process, but at least it won't cost you any equity.
+Of course you can claim the starter's allowance and the self-employed person's allowance, but it never hurts to research subsidies.

 - Approach an incubator or accelerator.
-Incubators and accelerators are there to help starting companies to the next level.
-Most incubators offer resources, including office facilities and consultancy, but often you can also use networking opportunities and even seed funding.
+Incubators and accelerators are there to help start-ups to the next level.
+Most incubators offer resources, including office facilities and consultancy, but often you can also take advantage of networking opportunities and even seed funding.

 7. Build a team

-You need a team to scale up a company.
-You must transfer certain responsibilities to others.
-The most important reasons for outsourcing tasks are cost savings and shifting the company's focus.
-When you want to grow, you cannot do everything alone!
-Outsourcing your tasks is not just a matter of saving money.
+To scale a business, you need a team.
+You have to transfer certain responsibilities to others.
+The main reasons for outsourcing tasks are cost savings and shifting the business focus.
+When you want to grow, you can't do everything alone!
+Outsourcing your tasks is not just about saving money.
 Outsourcing is a crucial aspect of innovation and growth.

-Important when building a team: always clearly state what the business objectives are.
-Ensure that everyone understands his or her role within the organization.
+Important when building a team: always clearly state what the company objectives are.
+Make sure everyone understands his or her role within the organization.

-Do you realize that your work as an entrepreneur is never done?
+Above all, realize that your work as an entrepreneur is never finished.
 You will be constantly working.
-When you do what you enjoy, that is anything but bad!
+When you do what you love, it's anything but bad!

-At Holland Startup, first-time entrepreneurs fulfill their entrepreneurial ambitions.
+At Holland Startup, first-time entrepreneurs realize their entrepreneurial ambitions.
 We guide, coach and finance young entrepreneurs to turn ideas into successful startups.